driv/driv.github.io/_drafts/keycloak-kubernetes-configuration.markdown

 Let's try to bring some clarity by putting things down in a declarative configuration.
 This is not a Keycloak guide, we'll only touch on some simple concepts.

-We'll be using Grafana as our Guinea pig.
+Grafana is going to be our Guinea pig.

 You can find all the code in this repository: [driv/keycloak-configuration](https://github.com/driv/keycloak-configuration)